 Gandalf spoke warmly, "Hello, Harry!
 I've been following your journey."

 I took a seat to Gandalf's left.
 With Robert to my left, the circle was complete.

 "I know what you're thinking, Harry," Gandalf said, staring into the fire, "You're thinking I'm fictional, so what is going on?
-By the way, I know I'm fictional, that my existence and all my attributes are made up and so are arguably not real."
+By the way, I know I'm fictional, that my existence and all my attributes are made up and arguably not real."

 "Harry," Betty interrupted, "What if I told you that, strictly speaking, you are not real either- you too are fictional?"